 The EAPS Department—a superior environment for research and training—is committed to providing excellent opportunities for postdoctoral study with faculty who are widely recognized for their contributions to their fields.
 We offer broad exposure to all areas of the geophysical sciences, leading to work that is both rigorous and rewarding

-Postdocs are appointed after recommendation by a faculty sponsor, and the Department hosts 35-65 postdocs with active appointments in any given year.
-Candidates interested in postdoctoral study at EAPS should contact the appropriate faculty member directly.
+The Department hosts 35-65 postdocs with active appointments in any given year.
+Postdocs are appointed after recommendation by a faculty sponsor; candidates interested in postdoctoral study at EAPS should contact the appropriate faculty member directly.

 Frequently Asked Questions